 Do you like to make your own extracts?
 After learning how easy it is to do, it’s almost crazy not to make them yourself.
+However, purchasing vanilla beans can be more expensive than buying the vanilla extract from the store.
+Why not try growing your own vanilla?

 Vanilla Plant Info